 Hover over any cell to see a description of the data.

-For an explanation of why the numbers in the first row are so high, see the FAQ Why is the first row in my retention report always so high? at the bottom of this article.
+For an explanation of why the numbers in the first row are so high, see the FAQ Why is the first row in my retention chart always so high? at the bottom of this article.

 Date Range, Granularity and Retention